Pat Nicol: Political career

-Citing public dissatisfaction with Dewar, Nicol announced in August 1980 that she would run against the mayor in the 1980 Ottawa municipal election in re-match of the 1978 race.
+Citing public dissatisfaction with Dewar, Nicol announced in August 1980 that she would run against the mayor in the 1980 Ottawa municipal election in a re-match of the 1978 race.
 She accused Dewar of "indecisive leadership", "(failing) to bring more industry and jobs to Ottawa", and not "(balancing) expensive reforms with economic growth".
 Nicol decided to change her image for her 1980 mayoral run, running as a "new person with a low-key, more positive style", claiming that she was "being herself" this time.
 She had cited that once of the possible reasons what she lost in 1978 was that she was not being herself.
 Indeed, the Dewar-Nicol race of 1980 was less contentious than their 1978 battle, with Nicol running more a more centrist campaign.
 One of her main attacks was accusing the Dewar administration of inefficient management, bringing up the example of the city taking too long to pick a site for a new police station, which was also over budget.
 Among her promises in 1980 were bringing "businesslike leadership" to the mayor's chair, seeking government assistance to build an industrial park, more flights to Ottawa, building a bridge across the Rideau River at Hunt Club Road, and better daycare for working mothers.
 Her new image barely made a dent in Dewar's margins however, as Nicol lost to her by over 16,000 votes.